fhemsher/SVG-Tile/README.md

 To run the application, in **localhost** select the index.htm file.

-You may then create/save/edit SVG technical drawings.
+You may then create/save/edit SVG tile drawings.

 To preview how this application works go to: http://svg-tile.com